 Hermetic Science, formed in late 1995, is the vision of Edward Macan—scholar, music educator, mallet percussionist, keyboardist, and author of Rocking the Classics: English Progressive Rock and the Counterculture, a major work of 1990s popular music scholarship and a touchstone of the nineties progressive music revival, and Endless Enigma: A Musical Biography of Emerson, Lake and Palmer.
 Macan had three goals in founding Hermetic Science.
-First, as a music educator, he wanted to create a type of apprenticeship opportunity that was (and still is) rare in academic music circles (but has become more common in recent years): he envisioned Hermetic Science in terms of a medieval guild, a forum for young musicians to serve in an apprentice role under a master craftsman, preparing them for journeyman status.
-During the periods when Hermetic Science has been active, the band has been staffed by a number of the finest drummers and bass guitarists from both College of the Redwoods in Eureka, California, where Macan is Professor of Music, and Humboldt State University , in nearby Arcata; many of the band's musicians received academic credit for their work with the trio.
+First, as a music educator, he wanted to create a type of apprenticeship opportunity that was at that time quite rare in academic music circles (but has become more common in recent years): he envisioned Hermetic Science in terms of a medieval guild, a forum for young musicians to serve in an apprentice role under a master craftsman, preparing them for journeyman status.
+The band has often been staffed by current or former music students from both College of the Redwoods in Eureka, California, where Macan taught from 1994 to 2024, and Humboldt State University (now Cal Poly Humboldt), in nearby Arcata; many of the band's musicians received academic credit for their work with the trio.
 A number of Hermetic Science musicians have gone on to musical distinction in their own right.

-Hermetic Science's eponymous 53 minute debut album was recorded in March and May 1996 and March 1997 in Xeff Scolari's Ozone Studios, Eureka, California.
-Released under the auspices of the Magnetic Oblivion label in November 1997, Ed Macan's Hermetic Science won widespread critical praise for its startlingly original music, subtle ensemble interplay, and crystalline production.
+Hermetic Science's debut album was recorded in March and May 1996 and March 1997 in Xeff Scolari's Ozone Studios, Eureka, California.
+Released by the Magnetic Oblivion label in November 1997, Ed Macan's Hermetic Science won widespread critical praise for its startlingly original music, alternately shadowy and luminous.
 This album features both the original Hermetic Science lineup (Macan on vibes, marimba, occasional piano, and assorted tuned percussion, Donald Sweeney on bass guitar, Michael Morris on drums and percussion) and the second lineup (Macan, Andy Durham on bass guitar, Joe Nagy on drums and percussion).
 It includes five original tracks by Macan (including long time concert favorites “Esau's Burden,” “Fire Over Thule,” and “Trisagion”), covers of classic prog instrumentals by Curved Air (“Cheetah”) and ELP (“Infinite Space”), and a “gamelan” arrangement of Gustav Holst's orchestral masterpiece “Mars, the Bringer of War” from his Planets suite.

-After playing a number of live shows in northern California between April 1996 and May 1998, Hermetic Science suspended live performance in order to record their second album.
-Working with engineer Tim Gray at Big Bang Studios near Loleta, California, the band recorded much of the album in September and October 1998, the remainder in May 1999.
-Prophesies was released in September 1999, again under the auspices of the Magnetic Oblivion label.
-Featuring both the band's third lineup (Macan on mallets and keyboards, Andy Durham on bass guitar, Matt McClimon on drums and percussion) and its fourth (Macan, McClimon , and Nate Perry on bass guitar), the centerpiece of the album is the six-movement, 41 minute Prophesies suite, loosely based around the Old Testament Book of Jeremiah.
-Acoustic piano, Hammond organ, and ARP string ensemble all playing an important role in Hermetic Science's newly-expanded instrumental palette, as does Macan's deft recorder playing, which contributes another neglected instrumental sonority to the band's sound.
+After its release, the band performed regularly in northern California between April 1996 and May 1998 before pausing to record their second album.
+Working with engineer Tim Gray at Big Bang Studios near Loleta, California, they recorded much of the album in September and October 1998, the remainder in May 1999.
+Prophesies was released in September 1999, again through the Magnetic Oblivion label.
+Featuring both the band's third lineup (Macan on mallets and keyboards, Andy Durham on bass guitar, Matt McClimon on drums and percussion) and its fourth (Macan, McClimon , and Nate Perry on bass guitar), the centerpiece of the album is the six-movement, 41 minute “Prophesies” suite, loosely based around the Old Testament Book of Jeremiah.
+Acoustic piano, Hammond organ, and ARP string ensemble play an important role in the band's newly-expanded instrumental palette, as does recorder, which contributes another neglected instrumental sonority to the band's sound.

 Although the general critical assessment of En Route was that it represented the band's most accessible album and its finest achievement yet, the timing of its release was not fortuitous.
-The progressive revival of the 1990s was losing steam, and the recent atrocities of 09-11-01 had diverted the attention of many.
-Furthermore, Macan almost immediately regretted the album's first five tracks (from the June 2000 sessions) had not been remixed to bring them up to the sonic standards of the July 2001 tracks, which represented a quantum improvement in production values.
+The progressive revival of the 1990s was losing steam, and the atrocities of 09-11-01 had diverted the attention of many.
+Furthermore, Macan almost immediately regretted the tracks from the June 2000 sessions had not been remixed to bring them up to the sonic standards of the July 2001 tracks, which represented a quantum improvement in production values.
 Compared to Hermetic Science and Prophesies, sales of En Route, which should have been the band's most commercially viable album, were disappointing.
 In the four years between November 1997 and November 2001, Hermetic Science had released three albums, containing two and a half hours of music.
 Indeed, by November 2001, as an ongoing project, Hermetic Science had been continuously active for nearly six years.
 In early 2002 Macan made the decision to put the band on hold.

-In early 2006, Macan made the surprising announcement that he was reactivating Hermetic Science, with En Route alumnus Jason Hoopes returning as bassist-guitarist, and newcomer Angelique Curry joining the band as drummer-percussionist.
-During early 2006 the trio commenced rehearsals, and in June 2006 they convened at Big Bang Studios with long-time engineer Mark Mayo to record the ten minute-plus keyboard epic “De Profundis” and the more lyrical and atmospheric “Voyages.”
-The new music showed a logical continuity with En Route (especially its final three tracks), yet broke genuinely new ground as well, with arrangements that suggest post-rock influences: both Macan's digital keyboard parts (he abandoned analog synths after 2001) and Jason Hoopes' e-bowed bass and guitar parts lend the music an atmospheric sweep.
+In early 2006, Macan announced the reformation of Hermetic Science, with En Route alumnus Jason Hoopes returning as bassist-guitarist and newcomer Angelique Curry joining the band as drummer-percussionist.
+During early 2006 the trio commenced rehearsals, and in June 2006 convened at Big Bang Studios with long-time engineer Mark Mayo to record the ten minute-plus keyboard epic “De Profundis” and the more lyrical and atmospheric “Voyages.”
+The new music showed a logical continuity with En Route (especially its final three tracks), yet broke new ground, with arrangements that suggest post-rock influences; Macan's digital keyboard orchestrations (he abandoned analog synths after 2001) and Hoopes' e-bowed parts lend the music an atmospheric sweep.
 In fall of 2006 the band commenced rehearsals on a long composition that would constitute the second third of the album: “Triptych,” recorded in January 2007, became the band's most epic track at just under 16 minutes, fusing the non-Western influences and intricate mallet percussion that define early Hermetic Science with the lush keyboard arrangements of the band's later albums.
 After the “Triptych” sessions the band immediately began rehearsing the material that would constitute the final third of the album: 18 minutes of music built around the vibes-dominated epic “Aion,” a tightly-structured track Macan believes may represent the band's finest moment, and the chilling keyboard prog finale, “The Second Coming.”
 This material was recorded in June 2007.